codebar/tutorials/python/lesson2/tutorial.md

 Now type `profit` to see the results of this calculation.

-Now work out how much money a sponsor at codebar would spend on pizza if they had 60 students turn up?
+Now work out the cost of running a codebar workshop if 60 people turned up and pizza cost £8 per 2 people?

 Along with pizza, students and cost, what other variables can you think of that could go into this calculation?